david-salac/itblog.github.io/README.md

 pip install -r requirements.txt
 ```

-HTML files are located in the folder
+The whole content (HTML files + resource) are located in folder
 ```
-/
+/docs/
 ```
-they have to be in the root folder (because of GitHub configuration).
+they have to be either in root folder or `/docs` one
+(because of GitHub configuration for static web-sites hosting).